ooples/pine_script_docs/source/language/Variable_declarations.rst

 Understanding the impact that declaration modes have on the behavior of variables requires prior knowledge of Pine's :ref:`execution model <PageExecutionModel>`.

-The declaration mode, if it is specified, must come first when you declare a variable.
+When you declare a variable, if a declaration mode is specified, it must come first.
 Three modes can be used:

 - "On each bar", when none is specified